ab0ndar/bitbucket/README.md

 ## Set tag

-Set a git tag value to all the repositories of specified Bitbucket project.
+Set git tag to all the repositories of the specified Bitbucket project.
-Or, if repo parameter is present, set git tag to that only repo.
+Or, if repo parameter is present, set git tag to that only repository.

 ### Parameters
 | Name            | Required | Description |